Simple Homogeneous Structures and Indiscernible Sequence Invariants: and in stable and simple theories

 \item $(A,R) \in \bK_0$ if $A\in \bK'_0$ and there is no $B\subseteq A$ containing a subset $C$ of a single realization of $R$ with $\delta(B/C) < \delta(C)$.

 \end{enumerate} \end{definition}

-The switch from $\bK'_0$ to $\bK_0$ in Definition~\ref{defdelrank} is patterned on \cite[Proposition18]{Hrustrongmin}; $\bK_0$ has amalgamation just as $\bK'_0$ does, as the amalgamation procedure introduces none of the forbidden structures.
+The switch from $\bK'_0$ to $\bK_0$ in Definition~\ref{defdelrank} is patterned on \cite[Proposition 18]{Hrustrongmin} and \cite{Baldwinautpp}; $\bK_0$ has amalgamation just as $\bK'_0$ does, as the amalgamation procedure introduces none of the forbidden structures.
+The result is $<r-1$-transitivity.

-\url{https://sites.pitt.edu/~kaveh/Chap7-MATH1050.pdf} (page 6) gives an example of a $3-(8,4,1)$ design, $A$.
+\cite[page 6]{Kaveh} gives an example of a $3-(8,4,1)$ design, $A$.
 Note that there is a copy of $A \subseteq \neg P$ in $\bK'_0$ as for such an $A$, no subset of $A$ has negative rank, and $\delta(A) =2 $ while the $4$ element curve has rank $7$ and so is not strong in $A$.
 Thus, the restriction to $\bK_0$ is essential for the transitivity.
-Another design on page 8 of the same chapter is $3-(10,4,1)$ with 30 blocks; thus it is is forbidden in $\bK'_0$, even in $\neg P$.
+On page 8 of the same chapter is a $3-(10,4,1)$-design with 30 blocks; thus it is forbidden in $\bK'_0$, even in $\neg P$.